Skip to main content

 stability22 negative mentions

-• Satisfying gameplay mechanics that make you feel like a hacker, with a gradual introduction of new tools and gadgets.
+• Satisfying puzzles that encourage creativity and experimentation, with a gradual introduction of new tools and mechanics.

-• Some mechanics and tools are introduced but not fully utilized in later levels, leading to a feeling of missed potential.
+• Some mechanics and tools are introduced but not fully utilized throughout the game, leading to a feeling of missed potential.

 • story